nikolausn/transition-amr-parser/README.md

 1. A State machine and oracle transforming the sequence-to-graph task into a sequence-to-sequence problem.
 This follows the AMR oracles in [(Ballesteros and Al-Onaizan 2017)](https://arxiv.org/abs/1707.07755v1) with improvements from [(Naseem et al 2019)](https://arxiv.org/abs/1905.13370) and [(Fernandez Astudillo et al 2020)](https://openreview.net/pdf?id=b36spsuUAde)

-2. Two structured sequence-to-sequence models able to encode the parse state.
+2. Two structured sequence-to-sequence models able to encode the parser state.
 This includes stack-LSTM [(Dyer et al)](https://arxiv.org/pdf/1505.08075.pdf) and the stack-Transformer [(Fernandez Astudillo et al 2020)](https://openreview.net/pdf?id=b36spsuUAde).

 Current version is `0.3.2`.
 Initial commit developed by Miguel Ballesteros and Austin Blodgett while at IBM.